FyrbyAdditive/MacMailClauder/README.md

 ### 1. Grant Full Disk Access

-Claude Desktop needs Full Disk Access so when it runs our MCP server it runs can read Mail.app's database:
+Claude Desktop and MacMailClauder need Full Disk Access so they can read relevant mail related databases:

 1. Open **System Settings** → **Privacy & Security** → **Full Disk Access**
-2. Claude is probably already in the list.
-If it is, enable the switch.
+2. Claude and MacMailClauder are probably already in the list.
+If they are, enable the switches.
-2. If it is not, click the **+** button
+2. If they are not, click the **+** button
-3. Navigate to your applications folder, drag it in, and enable it.
+3. Navigate to your applications folder, drag them in, and enable them.

 ### 2. Configure Claude Desktop